 References available on request

 Move on to list your work experience.
 Draw on any teaching experience you've gained and explain what you did and how this links to the job you're applying for.
-Tell the recruiter about any extra-curricular activities you've undertaken with children and young people and highlight any experience that demonstrates an interest in teaching and learning while at university.
+Tell the recruiter about any extra-curricular activities you've undertaken with children and young people and showcase any experience that demonstrates an interest in teaching and learning while at university.

 When listing your educational achievements, evidence how your degree relates to the role of a teacher.
 Employers in this sector also like to see 'added extras' - additional skills you could bring to school life, so be sure to mention any relevant interests such as learning a second language or musical instrument.